ForgeRock/end-user-ui/README.md

 <a name="how-to-add-a-self-service-stage-to-the-ui"></a>
 ### How to Add a Self-Service Stage to the UI

 This tutorial assumes you have created the backend portion of the stage and added that stage to the appropriate `selfservice-` file.
 If you need help with these steps please refer to the [ForgeRock Documentation](https://backstage.forgerock.com/docs/idm/6.5/self-service-reference/#chap-custom-stages).
+(Links will be available after IDM 6.5 is released.)

 1. Create a `.vue` file.
 Depending on the self-service flow you'll want to add the file to the appropriate location in the file structure.
 For example, a registration stage would go under `src/selfservice/registration`.
 2. After the file is created, we follow a combination of Vue component structure and a self-service stage pattern that ForgeRock has established: